Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX Titan Black should be quite a bit faster than the Radeon HD 7870 XT in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan Black will be 75% quicker than the Radeon HD 7870 XT overall, because of its greater data rate. (explain)

-Texel RateThe GeForce GTX Titan Black is a lot (approximately 140%) better at AF than the Radeon HD 7870 XT. (explain)
+Texel RateThe GeForce GTX Titan Black is quite a bit (more or less 140%) better at AF than the Radeon HD 7870 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison